jeff6times7/fogbugz/README.md

 The process is not too complicated.

 1. Edit configuration file, fogbugz.cfg
-    - set the host value to the host of the Fogbugz web site from which you will extract data.
+    - set the host value to the host of the Fogbugz web site from which you will extract data
     - set the apiToken value to the api token value you get from your fogbugz administrative page
     - set the stageDir value to the output directory to store dumped files
     - set the casePerFetch value to the number of cases to fetch for every request to get case detail